digihunch/korthweb/docs/deployment/overview.md

 * [flux](https://fluxcd.io/docs/): FluxCD is a GitOps tool to keep target Kubernetes cluster in sync with the source of configuration in the GitOps directory.
 The name of FluxCD's CLI tool is `flux`, and we use it in the GitOps approach.

 Have them installed on your local environment.
 Ensure that `kubectl` connects to the cluster correctly.
 Other CLI tools `helm`, `istioctl` and `flux` all use `kubectl`'s connection profile.

+## Orthanc Configuration File

+When running as an Operating System process (non-containerized runtime), the Orthanc process expects a JSON file as  [configuration](https://orthanc.uclouvain.be/book/users/configuration.html) input.
+When we host Orthanc application in containers on Kubernetes, we run multiple Orthanc Pods.
+We have to make sure all the Orthanc Pods share a single instance of the configuration file.

+Kubernetes [ConfigMaps](https://kubernetes.io/docs/concepts/configuration/configmap/) object fulfills our target here.
+We store the content of the JSON file as a ConfigMap.
+The name of the ConfigMap is `orthanc-app`.
+When we launch an Orthanc Pod, we tell the Pod to mount the ConfigMap entry as a file within the Pod for the Orthanc process in the Pod to consume.